 If you enjoy an easy supper of spaghetti and meatballs, covered with gooey cheese then you are going to love this spaghetti and meatball bake.
-All the flavour of the dish you know and love, but baked in the oven to make it even easier to prepare and serve!
+All the flavour of the classic dish you know and love, but baked in the oven to make it even easier to prepare and serve!

 Spaghetti and meatball bake